pagkly/Zed/Investopedia/Accounting/Current and Noncurrent Assets Knowing the Difference.md

 > Current assets are assets that are convertible to cash in less than a year; noncurrent assets are long-term assets.
 Here, we cover both.

 ---
 In financial [[Accounting|accounting]], assets are the resources that a company requires in order to run and grow its business.
-Assets are divided into two categories: current and noncurrent assets, which appear on a company's [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp) and combine to form a company's total assets.
+Assets are divided into two categories: current and noncurrent assets, which appear on a company's [[[Balance Sheet]]](https://www.investopedia.com/terms/b/balancesheet.asp) and combine to form a company's total assets.

-## Current and Noncurrent Assets as Balance Sheet Items
+## Current and Noncurrent Assets as [[Balance Sheet]] Items

-The portion of ExxonMobil's balance sheet pictured below displays where you may find current and noncurrent assets.[[1]]
+The portion of ExxonMobil's [[Balance Sheet]] pictured below displays where you may find current and noncurrent assets.[[1]]

--   **Current assets** generally sit at the top of the balance sheet.
+-   **Current assets** generally sit at the top of the [[Balance Sheet]].
 Here, they are highlighted in green, and include receivables due to Exxon, along with [cash and cash equivalents](https://www.investopedia.com/terms/c/cashandcashequivalents.asp), [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp), and inventories.
 -   **Noncurrent assets** are listed below current assets.
 These are highlighted in blue, and represent Exxon's long-term investments like oil rigs and production facilities that come under [property, plant, and equipment (PP&E)](https://www.investopedia.com/terms/p/ppe.asp).
 -   The combined **total assets** are highlighted in yellow.